-- Combativeness, or
+- Aggression, or

 - Slurred speech.

-- Moderate to Severe.
+- Moderate to severe.
 If you are suffering from a moderate or severe brain injury, you must receive emergency care immediately.
 The doctors will make sure that you get enough oxygen and blood supply to maintain your blood pressure.
-They will also reduce secondary damage that is caused by inflammation, bleeding or lack of oxygen.
+They will also reduce secondary damage that is caused by inflammation, bleeding, or lack of oxygen.

 - Diuretics.
 This helps reduce pressure inside the brain.